-The United States is vast covering 50 states.
-I’ve done two road trips and I can tell you that this country is amazing, diverse, friendly, and inexpensive.
+Enjoy a 360 virtual tour of the United States, a vast, amazing, diverse, friendly, inexpensive country covering 50 states.
 Don’t limit yourself on your visit!
 Rent a car and drive.
 It’s the best way to get around especially as the cross country transportation isn’t good.

 When travelling to the States you will need to apply for an ESTA (Electronic System for Travel Authorization).
 Always use the official site here, It should cost you around $10.
 Any other sites are likely to pass on extra fees.
 I have some friends that didn’t realise and just used the first thing that popped up on google search and they were charged $60 or more.

 The United States of America (USA), commonly known as the United States (U.S. or US) or America, is a country comprising 50 states with a population of over 327 million people.